Dancing the night away 100 years ago in the Riverside Ballroom in South Natick, and canoe rides on the Charles River.

 READ MORE ABOUT THE RED BRIDGE AND STATUE ON THE CHARLES RIVER: CLICK HERE

-return to 20th-century menu: click here
+return to the 20th-century menu: click here

 Selected sources and additional reading: